-The Trustees are aware that the pension freedoms effective from April 2015 might result in significant changes to how members choose to withdraw benefits at retirement.
+The Trustees are aware that over time there may be changes to how members choose to withdraw benefits at retirement.
 We therefore monitor members' decisions and other data items at least annually as part of an ongoing programme for ensuring that the default investment arrangements remain suited to member needs.
 We also review the investment choices available to members to ensure that those who regard the default arrangements as unsuited to their needs have suitable alternative investment funds to select from.